Financial Management System for SMEs: Real-World Deployment of Accounts Receivable and Cash Flow Prediction: Deployed Solution

-where $n$ is the current invoice index, $p$ is the number of paid invoices, and $d_p$ is the delay of the $p$-th invoice.
-The SMA is bounded at 7 days minimum to focus on significant delays.
-The ratio and gradient of these averages help identify customers whose payment behavior is deteriorating or improving.

-The module employs Support Vector Machines (SVM)~\cite{cortes1995support} as the primary classification algorithm, selected for its effectiveness on small datasets and clear decision boundaries.
-The model is trained separately for each business to account for industry-specific payment patterns and customer relationship differences.
+The module employs Support Vector Machines (SVM)~\cite{cortes1995support} as the primary classification algorithm, selected for their effectiveness on small datasets and clear decision boundaries.
+The model is trained separately for each business to account for differences in payment patterns across industries and customer relationships.